-- 6(11) A Member or Member Firm may, either voluntarily or at the invitation of the Executive Counsel at any stage of the investigation (including, for the avoidance of doubt, during a hearing before a Disciplinary or Appeal Tribunal), make an admission in respect of any alleged particulars of fact, any alleged acts of misconduct or any alleged failures to comply with his or its obligations under paragraphs 12(1) or 12(2) and such admissions, if accepted by the Executive Counsel, shall constitute proof before a Disciplinary Tribunal against the Member or Member Firm making the admission. - 6(12) The Executive Counsel shall, if such an admission is made prior to a Formal Complaint being submitted to the Board, prepare and deliver to the Board with the Formal Complaint a statement of agreed facts.
-Such statement of agreed facts must be signed by the Executive Counsel and the Member or Member Firm concerned and give particulars sufficient to enable the admissions to be properly understood.
+A Member may, either voluntarily or at the invitation of the Executive Counsel at any stage of the investigation (including, for the avoidance of doubt, during a hearing before a Disciplinary Tribunal or an Appeal Tribunal), make an admission in respect of any alleged particulars of fact, any alleged acts of misconduct or any alleged failures to comply with his obligations under paragraphs 12(1) or 12(2) and such admissions, if accepted by the Executive Counsel, shall constitute proof before a Tribunal against the Member making the admission.

-6(13) The Board shall publish the outcome of the Executive Counsel's investigation as soon as practicable and in such manner as it thinks fit, unless this would not, in the opinion of the Board, be in the public interest.
+- 6(12) The Executive Counsel shall, if such an admission is made prior to a Formal Complaint being submitted to the Board, prepare and deliver to the Board with the Formal Complaint a statement of agreed facts.
+Such statement of agreed facts must be signed by the Executive Counsel and the Member concerned and give particulars sufficient to enable the admissions to be properly understood. - 6(13) The Board shall publish the outcome of the Executive Counsel's investigation as soon as practicable and in such manner as it thinks fit, unless this would not, in the opinion of the Board, be in the public interest.